Visible Intermodal Prevention and Response team: House Appropriations Committee Report 111-157 (2009)

 The U.S. Congress House Appropriations Committee wrote a report in September 2009 regarding the U.S. Department of Homeland Security.
 It included a section on VIPR.
 It specifically quoted from the two DHS Inspector General reports listed above.

-The report also noted that TSA had failed to prepare a report on the "performance standards to measure the success of its VIPR teams in detecting and disrupting terrorism", as it had been directed to by Congress previously.
-The committee also rejected the TSA's request for more funding for rail inspectors because TSA had failed to hire people to fill its currently allocated inspector positions.
+The report also noted that the TSA had failed to prepare a report on the "performance standards to measure the success of its VIPR teams in detecting and disrupting terrorism", as it had been directed to by Congress previously.
+The committee also rejected the TSA's request for more funding for rail inspectors because the TSA had failed to hire people to fill its currently allocated inspector positions.

 Screening of Passengers at Savannah Amtrak Station (2011)

 In early 2011, a TSA VIPR detained and patted down people at an Amtrak station in Savannah, Georgia.
-The incident became controversial because instead of screening passengers as they boarded trains—the standard procedure—officers were screening passengers as they were getting off trains, presumably after potential terrorists had detonated their explosives.
+The incident became controversial because instead of screening passengers as they boarded trains—the standard procedure—officers were screening passengers as they were getting off trains, presumably after potential terrorists would have detonated their explosives.
 According to Trains magazine, Amtrak Police Chief John O'Connor described the TSA behavior as illegal, in violation of Amtrak policy, and simply nonsensical.
 The incident led Amtrak to temporarily ban VIPR teams from Amtrak property.